rarebreed/rarebreed.github.io/_posts/2018-03-26-rust-plus-ml.md

 ---
 layout: post
-title:  "What do rust, ML and algorithms have in common?"
+title:  "What do rust and ML have in common?"
 date:   2018-03-26 18:21:40 -0400
 categories: rust ml
 ---